AdamLeeNottinghamUniversity/Piglets/README.md

 # Piglets
-Galacto-oligosaccharides increase abundance of beneficial probiotic bacteria, improve gut architecture and goblet cell expression in poorly performing piglets
+Galacto-oligosaccharides increase abundance of beneficial probiotic bacteria, improve gut architecture and goblet cell expression in poorly performing piglets.
+Galacto-oligosaccharide supplemented milk replacer significantly increased differential abundance of beneficial probiotic bacteria, particularly Lactobacillus and Bifidobacterium, improved gut architecture and goblet cell expression in poorly performing piglets.
+In these respects, galacto-oligosaccharide supplemented milk replacer may be a useful addition to animal husbandry in poorly performing, non-thriving animals when moved to environmentally controlled pens away from sows and fit siblings, thereby modulating the microbiome and gastrointestinal tract performance.